FabianReinelt-stud/OverwatchTeamUp/docs/adr/adr-02-react-typescript.md

 ## Context

-A web frontend was needed to let users browse heroes and manage team compositions.
-The team wanted type safety and a component-based UI with a modern developer experience.
+OverwatchTeamUp is a student project.
+We chose React and TypeScript to gain practical experience with a new UI library and programming language.
+The frontend needed to let users browse heroes and manage team compositions.
+We also wanted type safety, reusable components, and fast local feedback during development.

 ## Decision